 - deal with complex issues both systematically and creatively, make sound judgements in the absence of complete data, and communicate their conclusions clearly to specialist and non-specialist audiences; - demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional or equivalent level; - continue to advance their knowledge and understanding, and to develop new skills to a high level; - 1.5 In order to be able to demonstrate they have met the Health and care professions (HCPC) standards of proficiency for clinical scientists (December 2014) applicants must be able to provide evidence that they meet the core areas of practice for a clinical scientist in their specialty.
 The vehicle for doing this is the IBMS Clinical Scientist Certificate of Attainment (Experiential Portfolio). - 1.6 As the HCPC standards of proficiency are standards that apply to an individual's scope of practice assessment against the standards is contextualized by the role the individual undertakes.
-Some standards will therefore need to be interpreted according to the applicant's specific role. - 1.7 To demonstrate the HCPC standards of proficiency have been met by the individual applicant for this modality they will need to provide evidence that their professional practice is directly related to, and involves contact with, patients and other healthcare professional for the assessment, diagnosis and treatment of patients from a clinical microbiology perspective. - 1.8 Applicants for the programme are expected to be working in a role that supports their ability to evidence education, training and assessment in these areas.
-Examples are HCPC registered biomedical scientists; those defined by the QAA subject benchmark for clinical science as clinical microbiologists who act to prevent and control infections in the community and within hospitals, and may work as epidemiologists.
+Some standards will therefore need to be interpreted according to the applicant's specific role. - 1.7 To demonstrate the HCPC standards of proficiency have been met by the individual applicant for this modality they will need to provide evidence that their professional practice is directly related to, and involves contact with, patients and other healthcare professional for the assessment, diagnosis and treatment of patients from a clinical biochemistry perspective. - 1.8 Applicants for the programme are expected to be working in a role that supports their ability to evidence education, training and assessment in these areas.
+Examples are HCPC registered biomedical scientists; those defined by the QAA subject benchmark for clinical science as clinical biochemists who provide clinical interpretation of biochemical or toxicological data and advise on the diagnosis of disease and monitoring of treatments.
 Also included are those that come under the umbrella definition of clinical scientist by the HCPC as someone who "oversees specialist tests for diagnosing and managing disease.
 They advise doctors on tests and interpreting data, and carry out research to understand diseases".
-Applicants such as scientists/academics who are working within the field of clinical microbiology and meet this definition, but are not currently on the HCPC register, are also eligible to apply. - 1.9 As a major responsibility of a clinical scientist is within the acquisition of evidencebased guidance based on their own research or that of the peer reviewed literature, extensive expertise, some evidence may fall solely within one of the following sub-specialisms: bacteriology, virology, mycology and parasitology.
-The candidate is required to provide evidence that they can meet HCPC standards of proficiency and para 3.4 in the Guidance to Candidates lists the following examples:
+Applicants such as scientists/academics who are working within the field of clinical biochemistry and meet this definition, but are not currently on the HCPC register, are also eligible to apply. - 1.9 As a major responsibility of a clinical scientist is within the acquisition of evidencebased guidance based on their own research or that of the peer reviewed literature, extensive expertise, some evidence may fall solely within a subspecialism.
+The candidate is required to provide evidence that they can meet

+HCPC standards of proficiency and para 3.4 in the Guidance to Candidates lists the following examples:

-- Evidence of academic and vocational qualifications where relevant to the standards of proficiency for clinical scientists. - Evidence of prior structured training and competence assessment appropriate to their current scope of practice, including how their learning has involved other learners (e.g. learning from medical students) - Evidence of experiential learning and CPD in their current practice - Evidence of their scope of practice (e.g. witness testimonies, case studies, presentations, audits, clinical case work, research projects or collaborations) - Evidence must demonstrate that they have been assessed in the specialty by appropriately qualified individuals (clinical scientist or medical practitioner). - 1.10 It is recognised that some applicants may also have experience in disciplines other than clinical microbiology.
-This should not be a barrier provided their current clinical microbiology experience meets the stated criteria.
+- Evidence of academic and vocational qualifications where relevant to the standards of proficiency for clinical scientists. - Evidence of prior structured training and competence assessment appropriate to their current scope of practice, including how their learning has involved other learners (e.g. learning from medical students) - Evidence of experiential learning and CPD in their current practice - Evidence of their scope of practice (e.g. witness testimonies, case studies, presentations, audits, clinical case work, research projects or collaborations) - Evidence must demonstrate that they have been assessed in the specialty by appropriately qualified individuals (clinical scientist or medical practitioner). - 1.10 It is recognised that some applicants may also have experience in disciplines other than clinical biochemistry.
+This should not be a barrier provided their current clinical biochemistry experience meets the stated criteria.